Call-Up Probability Engine · Model v0.4 · How It Works

 Priority Signals

-Prospect ranking tier within the org — used only as an organizational priority proxy, capped at minimal weight
+Prospect ranking tier within the org, used as organizational priority proxy only, capped at minimal weight

-PPI status — whether the player is eligible for a Pre-Promotion Incentive bonus, and whether the deadline window is open
+PPI status: whether the player qualifies for a Pre-Promotion Incentive and whether the deadline window is still open

-After the base CUP is established from the CUS score, three multipliers are applied sequentially.
-All are multiplicative — not additive.
+After the base CUP is set from the CUS score, three multipliers are applied in sequence.
+All are multiplicative, not additive.
 The final CUP is clamped between 2% and 95%.

 Org Coefficient

 Every MLB organization has a different historical pattern of promoting prospects.
-Some promote aggressively — others hold players back significantly longer than their readiness would justify.
-30 org-level coefficients are applied to reflect this behavior.
+Some promote aggressively.
+Others hold players back well past the point their readiness would justify a call-up.
+30 org-level coefficients capture this behavior.

 COL = highest · TBR = lowest